AyushPanday1/E-commerce-clone/README.md

-#Lithium
-## Project - Products Management
+## Project - E-commerce Clone

 ### Key points
 - In this project we will work feature wise.
-That means we pick one object like user, book, blog, etc at a time.
+That means we pick one object like user, book, product, etc at a time.
 We work through it's feature.
 The steps would be:
   1) We create it's model.
   2) We build it's APIs.
   3) We test these APIs.